 How to get testimonials

-After the product has shipped and reached their hands— the time when your customers are brimming with joy and the iron’s hot that’s the time you can contact them for a warm review or testimonial.
+After the product has shipped and reached their hands— when your customers are brimming with joy and the iron’s hot-you can contact them for a warm review or testimonial.

 Sample questions: What do you think of the product?
 Tell us about your experience using it?
 Problems?

-You don’t want everybody to respond but a conversion rate of 1 to 2% is ideal.
+You don’t want everybody to respond, but a 1 to 2% conversion rate is ideal.

-To spice things up you can also ask for other tidbits like how they discovered the service, if someone recommended it and if there’s anything definingly good about it.
-If they do describe those things, it adds a realness to the testimonials.
+To spice things up, you can also ask for other tidbits like how they discovered the service, if someone recommended it and if there’s anything definingly good about it.
+If they describe those things, it adds a realness to the testimonials.